kardianos/govendor/README.md

 ## Vendor tool for Go
 Supports the GO15VENDOREXPERIMENT environment flag.
-When set imports are not rewritten and are copied into the "vendor" folder.
+Imports are copied into the "vendor" folder.

-Follows the recommendation to use import path re-writes and avoid GOPATH changes and go tool changes.
 Uses the following vendor file specification: https://github.com/kardianos/vendor-spec .
 This vendor tool aims to aid in the establishment a final vendor file specification and be a useful tool.